Mustafasalihi91/FBX_to_STL_separator/README.md

 ## Project Overview

 FBX_to_STL_separator is a powerful two-step automation tool designed to streamline the process of extracting and converting architectural elements from FBX files into individual STL files.
+This toolset comprises two main components:

+1. `FBX to OBJS.blend`: A Blender file containing a Python script for FBX to OBJ conversion and element separation.
+2. `OBJtoSTL.bat`: A batch file for converting OBJ files to STL format using CloudCompare.

-This toolset, comprising a Blender Python script and a CloudCompare batch processor, is particularly useful for professionals and students working in Building Information Modeling (BIM), architectural visualization, and 3D printing preparation.
+This toolset is particularly useful for professionals and students working in Building Information Modeling (BIM), architectural visualization, and 3D printing preparation.

 ## Project Origin